-410.4 MEMBER RESPONSIBILITIES
+411.4 MEMBER RESPONSIBILITIES

-Each member will be responsible for making sure that he/ she is equipped with a portable recorder issued by the Department, and that the recorder is in good working order.
+Prior to going into service, each uniformed member will be responsible for making sure that he/ she is equipped with a portable recorder issued by the Department, and that the recorder is in good working order.
 If the recorder is not in working order or the member becomes aware of a malfunction at any time, the member shall promptly report the failure to his/her supervisor and obtain a functioning device as soon as reasonably practicable.
+Uniformed members should wear the recorder in a conspicuous manner or otherwise notify persons that they are being recorded, whenever reasonably practicable.